RSS - Reading Feeds

 A Filter tool will show only articles that contain a keyword you specify.
 This may also be labeled Search.
 To use it, type a keyword directly into the Filter/Search bar.

-You needs to check help section of your reader to find out more options to customize it according to your needs.
+You need to check the help section of your reader to find out more options to customize it according to your needs.